iFun/Notes/PHIL145/Phil145.md

 - simplicity is what we value
 - does the theory gives explanation and make precise prediction

-The theory that is more simple allow as to falsify more easily
+The theory that is more simple allow us to falsify more easily

 If theory have epistemic value we can start to test it, and the test we have will be more telling.